Conscription in Rhodesia: Changes during the mid-1970s

-At the time of UDI, the conscription scheme applied to white, coloureds and Indian Rhodesian men.
-The period of full time national service remained four and a half months.
-In 1966 the Rhodesian government decided that liability for conscription would primarily be based on residence rather than citizenship.
-This meant that British subjects and South Africans living in Rhodesia were required to register along with Rhodesian citizens.
-Full time national service was also extended to 35 weeks from April 1966.
-By 1972 all white men aged between 18 and 25 needed to undertake nine months training with either the Army or BSAP.
-They were then obliged to serve as reservists with the Territorial Army for three years, during which they could be called up for active service.
+At the time of UDI, the period of full time national service remained at four and a half months.
+In 1966, the Rhodesian government decided that liability for conscription would primarily be based on residence rather than citizenship.
+This meant British subjects and South Africans living in Rhodesia were required to register along with Rhodesian citizens.
+Full-time national service was also extended to 35 weeks from April 1966.
+By 1967, there were eight 150-strong intakes of national servicemen annually.
+Twelve members of each intake were selected for further training; three as officers, three as non-commissioned officers and the others for the Army's specialist branches.
+At the conclusion of initial training, each intake was converted to an infantry company and deployed to an operational area for 14 weeks.
+The men were then posted to Territorial Force units.

-From the mid-1970s shortages of white manpower were seen by the Rhodesian government as one of the main constraints on its war effort.
+By 1972, all white men aged between 18 and 25 needed to undertake nine months training with either the Army or BSAP.
+From the mid-1970s, the Rhodesian Government believed that shortages of white manpower were an important constraint on its war effort.
 The high proportion of white men who evaded conscription contributed to this; for instance, in 1973 half the eligible men who were called up managed to avoid serving in the Security Forces.
-Many white men also did not register for conscription and others did not report for duty when they were called up.
-This led to multiple changes to reduce exemptions and options to defer military service.
+Many white men failed to register for conscription and others did not report when they were called up.
+This led to multiple changes to reduce exemptions from conscription and opportunities to defer military service.
 The Security Forces also lowered their medical standards over time.
-Some steps were taken to address draft dodging.
-This included granting military police the power to require that white men demonstrate that they were registered for national service, which came into effect in 1973.
+Some steps were taken to address draft dodging; from 1973 military police were granted the power to require white men demonstrate they were registered for national service.
+At this time, around 2,000 national servicemen were called up each year.